josensanchez/tournament-manager/README.md

 # Tournament Manager

 This project implements a tournament management system using state machines to define and control the lifecycle of key entities: Tournaments, Players, and Match Games.
-This approach ensures a robust and predictable flow for managing complex tournament dynamics.

 ## Purpose

 The core purpose of this application is to facilitate the creation, management, and progression of tournaments.
 It leverages a sophisticated state machine architecture to precisely track the status of:

 *   **Tournaments:** From initial creation through registration, readiness, and active play.
 *   **Players:** Managing their journey from registration to playing, elimination, or ultimately, winning the tournament.